-On April 1, 1873, the SS Atlantic, a White Star Line passenger steamship ran aground just off Prospect, just south of Halifax.
+On April 1, 1873, the SS Atlantic, due to a navigational error, a White Star Line passenger steamship ran aground just off Prospect, just south of Halifax.
 Over the next several hours, rescuers pulled 429 traumatized survivors out of the wreckage.
 But 535 people didn’t survive, including Bill, a sailor who during the subsequent autopsy, was discovered to be female.

 Swapping out their dress for a pair of pants, Bill had run away from New Jersey in search of adventure, anonymity, and a place in the world.
 When they were hired to work on a cargo steamer, everything seemed to fall into place—but it didn’t take long for Bill to realize they were really just searching for a place where they could be themselves.